vikki8/P4-basic-forwarding/README.md

 file `build/basic.p4.p4info.txt` after executing `make run`).
 Any changes in the P4 program that add or rename tables, keys, or actions will need to be reflected in these `sX-runtime.json` files.

-## Step 2: Implement L3 forwarding

-The `basic.p4` file contains a skeleton P4 program with key pieces of logic replaced by `TODO` comments.
-Your implementation should follow the structure given in this file---replace each `TODO` with logic implementing the missing piece.

-A complete `basic.p4` will contain the following components:

-1. Header type definitions for Ethernet (`ethernet_t`) and IPv4 (`ipv4_t`).
-2. **TODO:** Parsers for Ethernet and IPv4 that populate `ethernet_t` and `ipv4_t` fields.
-3. An action to drop a packet, using `mark_to_drop()`.
-4. **TODO:** An action (called `ipv4_forward`) that:
-	1. Sets the egress port for the next hop.
-	2. Updates the ethernet destination address with the address of the next hop.
-	3. Updates the ethernet source address with the address of the switch.
-	4. Decrements the TTL.
-5. **TODO:** A control that:
-    1. Defines a table that will read an IPv4 destination address, and invoke either `drop` or `ipv4_forward`.
-    2. An `apply` block that applies the table.
-6. **TODO:** A deparser that selects the order in which fields inserted into the outgoing packet.
-7. A `package` instantiation supplied with the parser, control, and deparser.
-    > In general, a package also requires instances of checksum verification
-    > and recomputation controls.
-These are not necessary for this tutorial
-    > and are replaced with instantiations of empty controls.

-## Step 3: Run your solution

-Follow the instructions from Step 1.
-This time, you should be able to sucessfully ping between any two hosts in the topology.

 ### Troubleshooting